Digital Asset Management Stakeholders: VP of IT

-2. Ensuring systems meet security and compliancy requirements
+2. Ensuring systems meet security and compliance requirements

-This means that in addition to meeting the functionality requirements, selected platforms need to meet IT’s security, scalability and compliancy requirements.
+This means that in addition to meeting the functionality requirements, selected platforms need to meet IT’s security, scalability, and compliance requirements.
 They also need to conform to the larger organizational goals and roadmaps.

 3. Increasing technology adoption and solution satisfaction